- Home/

 Having access to a tax refund advance doesn't mean you have to take it.
 Consider your specific situation before deciding.

-If you decide that a tax refund advance is right for you, follow these steps to ensure the process is as quick and seamless as possible:
+If you decide that a tax refund advance is right for you, here's how to move forward:

 Meagan Drew is a personal finance and loans expert at BestMoney.com.
 She has written for publications such as Investopedia, Apple News+, and SimpleMoneylyfe.com.
 With seven years of experience as a financial advisor, Meagan specializes in making complex topics like budgeting and investing accessible and engaging for everyday consumers.